ocean1950/Final_Project/README.md

-Hello everyone and hello friends
+Hello everyone and hello friends how are you all